Refrigerator Water Filter Problems & How to Fix Them

 Discard the first 2–3 batches of ice

-After a filter change, old water in the ice maker lines will produce off-tasting ice.
-Discard 2–3 full batches and the taste will normalize.
+Old water in the ice maker lines produces off-tasting ice after a filter change.
+Discard 2–3 batches and taste will normalize.

 Clean the ice bin

-Remove the ice bin, wash with warm soapy water, rinse thoroughly, and dry before replacing.
+Wash with warm soapy water, rinse, and dry.
 Ice absorbs freezer odors over time.

 Check freezer for odor sources